 Domestic horses are social animals.
-In the wild, they live in a harem group or band with one to several stallions, multiple mares, and the mares’ offspring.
+In the wild, they live in a harem group or band of 2 to 21 horses, with one to several stallions, multiple mares, and the mares’ offspring.
 One stallion (the highest ranking or dominant animal) does most of the breeding.
-In many horses, rank is associated with age or the ability to survive and thrive in challenging environments.
 High-ranking stallions are the first to gain access to mares in heat and the first to displace a mare from another band.
 Unless they become pregnant, mares cycle over 21 days during the spring and summer months.
-Within a harem group, the highest-ranking individual is usually, but not always, a stallion.
-This high-ranking stallion will force colts to leave the group once they are 2 years old, as they begin to become sexually and socially mature.
-Snapping (tooth clapping or champing) is a facial expression given by young horses to adults, particularly stallions.
-It peaks in frequency at 2 months of age, after which it decreases.
-It may function to decrease aggression from adults, but is also compatible with displaced nursing behavior.
-This is not the same behavior as smacking, which is an aggressive threat in which the ears are laid back and the mouth is open with smacking lips, but the lips are not retracted.
-Social maturity is not attained until 5 years of age.

 Rank effects also exist between herds.
 Multi-stallion herds are dominant over single-stallion bands, possibly because lower-ranking stallions within a herd conduct most of the fighting that occurs between groups.
 Herds that are currently occupying an area or using a resource (for example, a water hole) tend to retain it.
 Groups, as well as individuals within them, follow specific patterns of fecal marking.

 Also see professional content regarding normal social behavior in horses.